ajkessel/gedcom-dna-finder/docs/README.md

 # GEDCOM DNA Finder

+This tool provides useful ways to explore a GEDCOM file exported from services like Ancestry, MyHeritage, Geni, and Family Tree Maker:

-* Find the closest DNA-flagged relative to any person in a GEDCOM family tree
+* Find the closest DNA-flagged person to any other person in a family tree
 * Show multiple paths between any two people in your tree
-* Rapidly search your tree for variations on names and other information like geographical locations
+* Search your tree for variations on names and other information like geographical locations
+* Rapidly explore names and connections in your tree

 Available as a graphical tool as well as a command-line version.